 Advanced Rock / Beginning Trad Climbing

-The mission for Mazamas Advanced Rock Course is:
+The mission for the Mazama Advanced Rock Course :“We Teach Trad”

-- 8 weekend field sessions coordinated by skilled, experienced climbers
+- 9 weekend field sessions, coordinated and taught by skilled, experienced climbers.

-- A chance to learn about local climbing areas
+- A chance to learn about climbing areas and destinations.

-- Involvement in a supportive group that will nurture learning new skills and challenging yourself through climbing
+- Involvement in a supportive group that will enable the learning of new skills, growth and challenge through climbing.

 - FUN!! and lots of it